mattvenn/hackspace-power-controller/project_log.md

 I can see the program starting and ending straight away, but the code on the arduino is hanging for around 3 minutes!
 So I'm assuming the problem is with the Process stuff on the Arduino or the bridge.py program on the Yun.

+I just updated the arduino ide from 1.5.8 to 1.6.4.
+Looking at the md5sums of the source for the Bridge stuff, I can see that Bridge.cpp has changed but Process.cpp hasn't.
+There is a change in put() which I don't think is being used, but another in transfer to do with buffer lengths, so perhaps that's hopeful.

+Setting exit(1) in query.py for unknown users seems to have helped with the long hang times related to looking up user.
+The update to arduino ide 1.6.4 made a big difference to long timeouts occuring randomly to all bridge process requests.

 # 2015-06-03 - Testing